 That changed with Act 61 of 2023 (Senate Bill 506), signed in 2023 and effective June 11, 2024.
 Act 61 made four core changes:

-- Mandatory appointment of legal counsel for the alleged incapacitated person in all guardianship petitions.
+1. Mandatory appointment of legal counsel for the alleged incapacitated person in all guardianship petitions, regardless of the person's ability to pay.

-- Mandatory consideration of less-restrictive alternatives, including durable Power of Attorney, advance directives, supported decision-making, special-needs trusts, and representative payeeship, before guardianship is granted.
+2. A pleading requirement on less-restrictive alternatives.
+The petition itself must allege specific facts showing that alternatives, durable Power of Attorney, advance directives, supported decision-making, special-needs trusts, representative payeeship, were considered or tried.
 This is the most consequential change for dementia families: a properly executed Health Care POA and Financial POA, executed before incapacity onset, can usually avoid guardianship entirely.

 What this means for dementia families: if guardianship is being considered for someone in your family, the 2026 Pennsylvania regime is fundamentally different from the regime of 24 months ago.
-The court will require a documented assessment of less-restrictive alternatives.
+The petition itself will have to set out specific facts about the less-restrictive alternatives that were considered or tried.
 If you have not already executed durable Power of Attorney documents while your family member has legal capacity, do so now.

 Standby Guardianship, 23 Pa.
 C.S.
 Ch.
 56